 ISO 27001 Statement of Applicability: The Basics

-Your Statement of Applicability winnows down that list of 93 controls in Annex A to the smaller number of controls you plan to implement at your company.
+Your Statement of Applicability reduces that list of 93 controls in Annex A to the smaller number of controls you plan to implement at your company.
 At the start of your ISO 27001 journey, the Statement of Applicability helps to define the scope of your information security management system and serves as a roadmap of what work needs to be done to align your information security practices with ISO standards.

 Along the way, however, auditors (both internal and external) will use the Statement of Applicability as a reference document to assess your compliance with ISO 27001.
 The auditors will examine your controls, check whether those controls align with the controls outlined in the Statement of Applicability, and verify that the controls have been implemented appropriately.